strimzi/proposals/06x-new-kafka-roller.md

 6. Restart nodes in `RESTART_FIRST` category:
    - if one or more nodes have `NOT_RUNNING` state, we first need to check 2 special conditions:
-      - If all of the nodes are combined and are in `NOT_RUNNING` state, restart them in parallel to give the best chance of forming the quorum.
+      - If all of the nodes are mixed and are in `NOT_RUNNING` state, restart them in parallel to give the best chance of forming the quorum.
       > This is to address the issue described in https://github.com/strimzi/strimzi-kafka-operator/issues/9426.

       - If a node is in `NOT_RUNNING` state, the restart it only if it has `POD_HAS_OLD_REVISION` or `POD_UNRESPONSIVE` reason.
 This is because, if the node is not running at all, then restarting it likely won't make any difference unless the node is out of date.